HSL and HSV: Use in end-user software

 Image editing software also commonly includes tools for adjusting colors with reference to HSL or HSV coordinates, or to coordinates in a model based on the "intensity" or luma defined above.
 In particular, tools with a pair of "hue" and "saturation" sliders are commonplace, dating to at least the late-1980s, but various more complicated color tools have also been implemented.
 For instance, the Unix image viewer and color editor xv allowed six user-definable hue (H) ranges to be rotated and resized, included a dial-like control for saturation (S_{HSV}), and a curves-like interface for controlling value (V) – see fig. 17.
 The image editor Picture Window Pro includes a "color correction" tool which affords complex remapping of points in a hue/saturation plane relative to either HSL or HSV space.
 (Note: For instance, the first version of Photoshop had an HSL-based tool; see "Photoshop hue/saturation" in the GUIdebook for screenshots.)

 Video editors also use these models.
 For example, both Avid and Final Cut Pro include color tools based on HSL or a similar geometry for use adjusting the color in video.
 With the Avid tool, users pick a vector by clicking a point within the hue/saturation circle to shift all the colors at some lightness level (shadows, mid-tones, highlights) by that vector.

 Since version 4.0, Adobe Photoshop's "Luminosity", "Hue", "Saturation", and "Color" blend modes composite layers using a luma/chroma/hue color geometry.
-These have been copied widely, but several imitators use the HSL (e.g. PhotoImpact, Paint Shop Pro) or HSV geometries instead.
+These have been copied widely, but several imitators use the HSL (e.g. PhotoImpact, PaintShop Pro) or HSV geometries instead.
 (Note: Photoshop's documentation explains that, e.g., "Luminosity: Creates a result color with the hue and saturation of the base color and the luminance of the blend color.")
 (Note: The HSL-style mode (with a Rec.
 601 Luminosity) are also standardized in CSS from a documentation contributed by Adobe and Canon.
 GIMP 2.10 has switched to LCH(ab) from its older HSV geometry.)